-We strongly believe that this is best achieved through inclusive education practices across all areas of the college that promote the need for a culture of collaboration and mutual respect.
+We strongly believe that this is best achieved through inclusive education practices across all areas of the College that promote a holistic approach to each student’s academic, spiritual, physical, aesthetic, cultural, and social and emotional development.
 Inclusive education is an ongoing learning process with the goal of nurturing students and removing barriers to learning that may prevent a student from reaching their full potential.

 Staff support inclusive education and have a commitment to;

 - Encourage every student to seek and develop the best in themselves;

 - Honour and celebrate the uniqueness of every individual;

 - Teach learners to be resilient and to enjoy life-long learning;

 - Empower students to have a richer appreciation of the gift of learning;

 - Develop students’ self-esteem and positive well-being through relevant teaching and learning experiences;

 - Facilitate students’ effective participation and access to the curriculum;